SanteriHetekivi/Rasian/README.md

 * Automatic download can be turned on or off for individual feeds.
 * Settings can be saved, loaded and transferred with simple JSON file and NFC.
 * Smart feed media download with Android's own DownloadManager.
+* You can select the download directory from settings.
 * Fully localised in english and finnish.
 * App is fully ad free.
 * App is Open Source ([GitHub Project](https://github.com/SanteriHetekivi/Rasian)).